-- Integrate a Biblical worldview with current psychological theory and counseling technique
+- Integrates a biblical worldview with current psychological theory and counseling technique

-- Apply what you're learning in the classroom almost immediately by completing a minimum of 225 hours of face-to-face experience counseling individuals, couples, families, or groups.
+- Enables you to apply what you're learning in the classroom almost immediately by completing a minimum of 225 hours of face-to-face experience counseling individuals, couples, families, or groups

-- Complete a required 30 hours of personal therapy for your own personal and spiritual growth, experiencing first-hand the impact of therapy
+- Requires 20 hours of personal therapy for your own personal and spiritual growth, as you experience the impact of therapy first-hand

 Counseling Program Curriculum